Teddy Clairet

-Teddy Clairet (born 9 October 1993) is a French racing driver who last competed for Team Clairet Sport in the TCR Europe Touring Car Series.
+Teddy Clairet (born 9 October 1993) is a French racing driver set to compete in the TCR World Tour for ALM Motorsport.

 Personal life

 Clairet is the younger brother of fellow racing driver Jimmy Clairet.

 Career

 Clairet made his car racing debut in 2013, racing in the Peugeot 208 Racing Cup France.
 After winning the title the following year, Clairet then spent two years in Clio Cup France before competing in the Peugeot 308 Racing Cup for two years, coming runner-up in 2017 and winning the title in 2018.

 In 2019, Clairet joined the TCR Europe grid alongside his brother Jimmy with the family-run Team Clairet Sport.
 In his maiden season in the series, Clairet took a best result of fourth in the season-ending round at Monza and finished the season 14th in points.
 During 2019, Clairet also contested the TCR Spa 500 for DG Sport Compétition, finishing second overall and setting the fastest lap in the first edition of the event.
 Clairet remained with the family team for his sophomore season of TCR Europe in 2020.
 Taking his maiden series podium in the season-opening round at Le Castellet, Clairet then had to wait until the season-ending round at Jarama to score his second and final podium of the season to end the year ninth in points.

 Remaining in TCR Europe for a third consecutive season, Clairet scored his maiden series win in the second round of the season at Le Castellet, before scoring three more podiums in the following five rounds en route to an eighth-place points finish.
 Switching to TC France for 2022, Clairet competed in the first four rounds, winning all 12 races and clinching the title with two rounds to spare.
 That year, Clairet also made a one-off appearance in the TCR Australia Touring Car Series and represented France in the FIA Motorsport Games Touring Car Cup.